ibm-cloud-docs/openwhisk/functions-cli.md

 ### `ibmcloud fn trigger list`
 {: #cli_trigger_list}

-List all of the triggers that you created or a specific number of triggers.
+List all the triggers that you created or a specific number of triggers.
 {: shortdec}

 ```sh